ethereum/ethereum-org-website/src/content/developers/docs/standards/index.md

 There are 3 types of EIPs:

-- Standards Track: describes any change that affects most or all Ethereum implementations
+- Standards Track: describes any change that affects most or all Ethereum implementations.
-- [Meta Track](https://eips.ethereum.org/meta): describes a process surrounding Ethereum or proposes a change to a process
-- [Informational Track](https://eips.ethereum.org/informational): describes an Ethereum design issue or provides general guidelines or information to the Ethereum community

 Furthermore, the Standard Track is subdivided into 4 categories:
   - [Core](https://eips.ethereum.org/core): improvements requiring a consensus fork
   - [Networking](https://eips.ethereum.org/networking): improvements around devp2p and Light Ethereum Subprotocol, as well as proposed improvements to network protocol specifications of whisper and swarm.
   - [Interface](https://eips.ethereum.org/interface): improvements around client API/RPC specifications and standards, and certain language-level standards like method names and contract ABIs.
   - [ERC](https://eips.ethereum.org/erc): application-level standards and conventions
+- [Meta Track](https://eips.ethereum.org/meta): describes a process surrounding Ethereum or proposes a change to a process
+- [Informational Track](https://eips.ethereum.org/informational): describes an Ethereum design issue or provides general guidelines or information to the Ethereum community

 More detailed information on these different types and categories can be found in [EIP-1](https://eips.ethereum.org/EIPS/eip-1#eip-types)